JSW Group: 2021–2025

 In 2021, JSW Steel Italy acquired a stake in GSI Lucchini and set a CO_{2} reduction target for 2030.
 In 2022, they planned the merger of JISPL and CSSL subsidiaries and secured approval for a greenfield steel plant in Andhra Pradesh.
 In 2013, the group entered into a collaboration with Japan's JFE Holdings in the electrical steel sector.
 In December 2023, JSW Infrastructure announced plans to acquire a majority stake in PNP Port for ₹270 crore.

 In April 2024, JSW Steel raised a $900 million syndicated loan from a consortium of eight foreign banks (Singapore's DBS Bank, France's BNP Paribas, UK's HSBC and Standard Chartered, UAE's Mashreq Bank and First Abu Dhabi Bank, Japan's Sumitomo Mitsui Banking Corp (SMBC) and Taiwan's CTBC Bank) to refinance debt facilities and repay expensive loans ahead of schedule.

-In December 2024, JSW Group entered the non-ferrous metals sector by adding copper to its metal portfolio through the acquisition of two Jharkhand copper mines from Hindustan Copper.
+In December 2024, JSW Group entered the non-ferrous metals sector by adding copper to its metal portfolio through the acquisition of two Jharkhand copper mines.
 As of March 2025, the group plans to build a 500,000 metric ton copper smelter in Odisha by 2028-29, using copper concentrate from Peru and Chile.

 In December 2024, JSW Neo Energy purchased the O2 Power platform from EQT and Temasek for $1.5 billion.